 - payments table also to the order review section (

-You can also easy add some texts or sections to the checkout page and you do not need to edit WooCommerce templates!
-The following easy example shows how to add “hello” text above the checkout form like this:
+👉🏽 You can also easily add some texts or sections to the checkout page and you do not need to edit WooCommerce templates!
+The following easy example shows how to add "hello" text above the checkout form like this:

-You can add fields to the default billing or shipping sections, but also to all other available with WooCommerce checkout hooks.
+You can add fields to the default billing or shipping sections, but also those available with WooCommerce checkout hooks.
 Sweet!
-Try it!
+Try it 😊!

 Did these examples work for you?

 Did you try to use the code snippets that I provided above?
 Do you use our Flexible Checkout Fields plugin and have some questions?
-We will try to help and answer any questions about WooCommerce checkout hooks that you might have.
+We will try to help and answer any questions about WooCommerce checkout hooks or a specific hook from the visual guide you might have.
 Just let us know in the comments.